 - If the investor sells the Y shares on Tuesday, they won't have a good faith violation because the $5,000 has now been settled

-An easy way to avoid any issues is to always wait at least 2 working days after you buy shares before you sell them.
+An easy way to avoid any issues is to always wait at least two US business days after you buy shares before you sell them.